 - Convert drinking fountains to water bottle filling stations.

-- Upgrade HVAC filters.
+- Upgrade HVAC filters to MERV 13 rating.

 - Add dual sink hand washing stations for crowding prevention.

 - Use infrared thermometers for touch-less fever detection on as needed basis.

 - Provide PPE (disposable masks that meet all federal, state and local guidelines and face shields) for faculty and staff.
 (See section on PPE for details)